openshift/openshift-ansible/roles/openshift_metrics/README.md

 - `openshift_metrics_image_version`: Specify version for metrics components; e.g. for
   "openshift/origin-metrics-deployer:v1.1", set version "v1.1".

-- `openshift_metrics_master_url`: Internal URL for the master, for authentication retrieval.

-- `openshift_metrics_hawkular_user_write_access`: If user accounts should be able to write metrics.
-Defaults to 'false' so that only Heapster can write metrics and not individual users.
-It is recommended to disable user write access, if enabled any user will be able to write metrics to the system which can affect performance and use Cassandra disk usage to unpredictably increase.
+- `openshift_metrics_hawkular_cert:` The certificate used for re-encrypting the route to Hawkular metrics.
+The certificate must contain the hostname used by the route.
+  The default router certificate will be used if unspecified

+- `openshift_metrics_hawkular_key:` The key used with the Hawkular certificate

+- `openshift_metrics_hawkular_ca:` An optional certificate used to sign the Hawkular certificate.

 - `openshift_metrics_hawkular_replicas:` The number of replicas for Hawkular metrics.

-- `openshift_metrics_cassandra_nodes`: The number of Cassandra Nodes to deploy for the initial cluster.
+- `openshift_metrics_cassandra_replicas`: The number of Cassandra nodes to deploy for the initial cluster.

 - `openshift_metrics_cassandra_storage_type`: Use `emptydir` for ephemeral storage (for